andrewringler/git-annex-turtle/DESIGN.md

 ## TODO
+ * don't process command requests if older than 2-seconds, IE they should only ever be immediate responses to user actions, LOG if older than 2-seconds since this should never happen
+ * don’t do command requests for folders still scanning? or at least figure out how to handle them well, also don’t enable context menus until folders done scanning, or figure out how to handle them quickly :)
  * BUG: some process is adding just filenames (not complete relate paths) to the database
  * new folders are not being discovered after the full scan
  * occasional UI lockup (IE menubar icon doesn't work) when manual terminal git tasks are running concurrently with git-annex-turtle